-The Montour 24 offers a 24 hour individual endurance trail run or a four-person relay 24 hour endurance trail run on a fully supported loop course in the Hess Recreation Area in Danville, PA.
-Food and water will be available every 1.5x miles located just past the start/finish line.
+The Montour 24 offers a 24-hour individual endurance trail run or a four-person relay 24-hour endurance trail run on a fully supported loop course at the Montour Preserve in Danville, PA.
+Food and water will be available every 4 miles located just past the start/finish line along with an aid stop a little past the halfway point on the course.
 The aid station pavilion will be fully stocked and will include a variety of foods such as fresh fruit, chips, energy bars, sandwiches and snacks.
-We will also have special items such as grilled cheese, pierogies and soup throughout the race day.
+We will also rotate special items such as grilled cheese, pierogies, and soup throughout the race day.
 Relay team members will have access to the aid station while they are running but all teams should plan on bringing their own food to eat while they are waiting for their turn to run again.

 To help keep this race from producing unnecessary trash, please bring your own water bottle to use during the race!!
 We will provide insulated cups along with iced coffee cups for our delicious Bason Coffee, but feel free to bring your favorite travel mug from home!

 The 4.0 mile loop course is on low-technical single track.
 The trails are wide enough to run next to another runner or easily pass them throughout most of the course.
 You can find the course map here.